GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance

+where $\overline{L_{q}}$ denotes the average query length in base pairs, $N_{q}$ is the number of queries in the dataset, $N_{t}$ is the number of target sequences, $\overline{L_{t}}$ is the average target length, and $B_q$ is the query buffer size.
+In contrast, the output operational intensity defined by

-As shown in Table~\ref{tab:bufferingImpact}, this buffering scheme speeds up the complete process and removes memory bandwidth as a bottleneck (i.e., it displaces the roofline model~\cite{j:rooflinePatterson} of the accelerator to the right, creating room for an increase of four orders of magnitude in computational intensity).
-Finally, to increase the information density in the internal \gls{fpga} memories and reduce the bitwidth of the datapaths, the accelerator encodes each nucleotide internally using a two-bit binary representation: 00 for adenine (A), 01 for cytosine (C), 10 for thymine (T) and 11 for guanine (G).
+remains fixed and is determined by the 32\,bit word used to write the alignment scores.
+Finally, to increase the information density in the internal \gls{fpga} memories and reduce the bitwidth of the datapaths, the accelerator encodes each nucleotide internally using a two-bit binary representation: 00 for adenine (A), 01 for cytosine (C), 10 for thymine (T), and 11 for guanine (G).

 The second optimization introduced in \hwname{} is the parallelization of the comparison of query-target pairs.
-The design includes a configurable number of workers, which can be increased according to the resources available in the specific \gls{fpga}.
-The \gls{sm} tasks are parallelized across the workers.
-In its current implementation, \hwname{} can send one sequence pair to one worker per cycle (thanks to the capacity to read one complete query sequence from the internal buffer in one cycle).
+The design includes a configurable number of workers, which can be increased based on the resources available in the specific \gls{fpga}.
+The \gls{sm} tasks are parallelized in all workers.
+In its current implementation, \hwname{} can send one pair of sequences to one worker per cycle (owing to the capacity to read one complete query sequence from the internal buffer in one cycle).
 Upon completion, each worker sends its result to a writer module along with the index of the comparison, so that the results can be written back to system memory in the right positions.
-By employing several workers, each of them handling one individual \gls{sm} operation at a time, the workload can be distributed across different \gls{fpga} resources.
+By employing several workers, each of them handling one individual \gls{sm} operation at a time, the workload can be distributed over different \gls{fpga} resources.

 Finally, \hwname{} exploits the bit-level parallelism of Myers's algorithm, which is pivotal for \gls{sm} operations.
 This algorithm leverages bit manipulation to enhance the speed of matching operations, enabling linear scalability of the processing time with the length of the string.
 Each worker utilizes this algorithm internally to compare a pair of strings; the workers build one column of the \gls{dp} matrix per cycle---processing in parallel all the characters.